tpvasconcelos/dotfiles/README.md

 The following steps assume that you are starting from a fresh macOS installation.
 You should also have [admin access](https://support.apple.com/en-gb/guide/mac-help/mtusr001/mac) to your macOS machine.
-In addition to this, you will also need to be logged-in with a valid Apple ID (check both [System Preferences](https://support.apple.com/en-gb/guide/mac-help/mchla99dc8da/mac), and the [App Store](https://support.apple.com/en-gb/guide/app-store/fir6253293d/mac)).
+Finally, make sure you are logged-in with a valid Apple ID (check both [System Preferences](https://support.apple.com/en-gb/guide/mac-help/mchla99dc8da/mac), and the [App Store](https://support.apple.com/en-gb/guide/app-store/fir6253293d/mac)).